WillGibson/ruby-rspec-tdd-starter/README.md

     bundle exec rspec

 ...but it will be a better developer experience if you run them in your IDE where you can use the debugger etc.

+## Cleaning up after each iteration

+We should start each iteration in the code retreat with a clean slate.
+This command will return you to how the code was when you checked it out...

+    git reset --hard origin/main